Muhammad ibn Abd al-Wahhab: Ancestry and early life

 Muhammad ibn Abd al-Wahhab is generally acknowledged to have been born in 1703 into the sedentary and impoverished Arab clan of Banu Tamim in 'Uyayna, a village in the Najd region of central Arabia.
 Before the emergence of the movement, there was a very limited history of Islamic education in the area.
-For this reason, Ibn ʿAbd al-Wahhab had modest access to Islamic education during his youth.
+For this reason, Ibn ʿAbd al-Wahhab had modest access to Islamic education during his youth, but his knowledge was, according to historian David Commins, "magnified by the depth of ignorance surrounding" him.
 Despite this, the area had nevertheless produced several notable jurists of the Hanbali school of orthodox Sunni jurisprudence, which was the school of law most prominently practiced in the area.
-In fact, Ibn ʿAbd-al-Wahhab's own family "had produced several doctors of the school," with his father, ʿAbd al-Wahhāb, having been the Hanbali jurisconsult of the Najd and his grandfather, Sulaymān, having been a judge of Hanbali law.
+In fact, Ibn ʿAbd al-Wahhab's own family "had produced several doctors of the school," with his father, ʿAbd al-Wahhāb, having been the Hanbali jurisconsult of the Najd and his grandfather, Sulaymān, having been a judge of Hanbali law.
+According to historian David Commins, Abd al-Wahhab's "scholastic learning was shallow" but his "knowledge was magnified by the depth of ignorance surrounding" him.

 Early studies

 Ibn ʿAbd-al-Wahhab's early education was taught by his father, and consisted of learning the Quran by heart and studying a rudimentary level of Hanbali jurisprudence and Islamic theology as outlined in the works of Ibn Qudamah (d.
 1223), one of the most influential medieval representatives of the Hanbali school, whose works were regarded "as having great authority" in the Najd.
 The affirmation of Islamic sainthood and the ability of saints to perform miracles (karamat) by the grace of God had become a major aspect of Sunni Muslim belief throughout the Islamic world, being agreed-upon by majority of the classical Islamic scholars.
-Ibn ʿAbd-al-Wahhab had encountered various excessive beliefs and practices associated with saint-veneration and saint-cults which were prevalent in his area.
-During that era, various supernatural rituals and beliefs associated with magic, superstitions, occultism, numerology, etc. had become predominant across numerous towns and villages of Arabian Peninsula.
-He probably chose to leave Najd and look elsewhere for studies to see if such beliefs and rituals were as popular in the neighboring places of the Muslim world or the possibility that his home town offered inadequate educational resources.
-Even today, the reasoning for why he left Najd is unclear.
+However, the veneration of these practices and their reaching a level of "paganism" was "rife among the Bedouin" in 'Uyayna, which may have led to the departure of the young scholar from the area.